 • Line setting indications (whether they are approved for first-line, second-line, etc.)

-As mentioned above, you will likely receive a combination of these treatments.
+You may receive a combination of these treatments.

 Tip: Speak with your oncologist about how to access funding for these drugs and if there are any programs or drug access navigators at your cancer centre who can assist with paying for this drug.